StegSchreck/RatS/README.md

     The `-v ~/.RatS.cfg:/RatS/RatS/credentials.cfg` option will load the credentials file you just created from your home directory into the docker container, so that the script can use it.

     You will see the progress in your console.
-If you want to run this in the background, you can add the option `-d` to the docker run command.
+If you want to run this in the background, you can add the option `-d` to the docker run command to hide the output.
 1. After the successful run of the transfer script, you may remove the docker container using `docker rm <container-id>`.
     You can find the container id using `docker ps -a`.

 ### Command line call parameters

-1. the first argument is the site where the ratings are parsed from (see [Available Parsers](#parsers))
+1. the first argument (`--source`) is the site where the ratings are parsed from (see [Available Parsers](#parsers))
-1. the second argument is the site where the ratings should be posted (inserted) to (see [Available Inserters](#inserters))
+1. the second argument  (`--destination`) is the site where the ratings should be posted (inserted) to (see [Available Inserters](#inserters))

+You can also omit the destination argument in order to just save the parsing results to a JSON file.
+You might insert the saved results anytime later. (see [below](#retry))

 <a name="parsers"></a>